sandreas/m4b-tool/README.md

 - If the files `cover.jpg` and `description.txt` exist in the main directories, a `cover`, a `description` and a `longdesc` are embedded
 - If you tagged the input files, real chapter names should appear in your player
 - No more chapters longer than 15 minutes
-- Working iPod versions for long audiobooks
+- Working iPod versions for audiobooks longer than 27 hours

 ## Installation